 You look at your rack of letters before your turn at Scrabble, and you don't see a good opportunity to form words on the board you may be wondering when you can exchange your tiles for a better hand!
 Here's the lowdown...

 Rules for Tile Exchange in Scrabble

 You may swap one to seven tiles instead of playing a word on your turn.
-However, you can only do this if at least seven tiles are still in the bag.
+You can only do this if at least seven tiles are still in the bag.
 If you are near the end of the game and six or fewer tiles remain, you can't exchange your tiles.

 When you exchange your tiles, you are passing on forming a word in that round.
 You will have to wait until your next turn to place a word or to exchange your tiles again.

 Exchanging tiles is a three-step process.
 First, remove the tiles you're going to turn in from your rack and place them face down on the table.
 Then draw an equal number of tiles from the bag and place them on your rack.
 Finally, put the face-down tiles back into the bag.

 You don't want to reveal the tiles you are exchanging to your opponents.
 You have a slight advantage in now knowing some of the letters remaining in the bag, and you don't want to let them in on it.
 Once you have exchanged the tiles, you are forfeiting forming a word on that turn.
 You will have a zero score for that turn.